 Dr Andrew Burbanks

-I am a Principal Lecturer in Mathematics and an Associate Member of the Institute of Cosmology and Gravitation at the University of Portsmouth in the UK.
-My main research interests are in nonlinear dynamics and the visualisation of mathematical structures.
+I am the Associate Head for Research and Innovation and a Principal Lecturer in the School of Mathematics and Physics at the University of Portsmouth in the UK.
+I am also an Associate Member of the Institute of Cosmology and Gravitation.
+My main research interests are in nonlinear dynamics.

 I completed my PhD at the University of Loughborough, after which I went on to work at Hewlett-Packard's research laboratories in Bristol before taking up Postdoctoral research positions in the Department of Pure Mathematics and Mathematical Statistics (DPMMS) at the University of Cambridge and later in the School of Mathematics at the University of Bristol where I gained a permanent post as Scientific Programmer.